Congratulations to the 2021 Robert Sibley Magazine of the Year winner!

 2021 Robert Sibley Magazine of the Year Finalists

 Phillips Academy, Andover, the magazine of Phillips Academy & Abbot Academy

 University of Richmond, University of Richmond Magazine

 Virginia Tech, Imagine: University Libraries at Virginia Tech Magazine

-Magazines eligible for the award have been published at least twice a year, and received a Gold or Grand Gold award in Circle of Excellence categories including:
+Magazines eligible for the award have been published at least twice a year, and received a Gold or Grand Gold award in one of these Circle of Excellence categories: